Originally published January 2017. Updated June 2026.

 Who was Doug Herzog and why did he leave Viacom?

-Doug Herzog was a veteran Viacom executive who built MTV Productions during the network’s 1980s and 1990s cultural peak and later led Comedy Central through the launch of The Daily Show and South Park.
-He departed in January 2017 following CEO Philippe Dauman’s exit in August 2016, as part of the broader executive turnover that came with Shari Redstone’s consolidation of board control.
-The departure marked the end of the linear-cable-driven youth culture leadership era at Viacom.
-Everything-PR is the intelligence platform for communications, reputation, AI visibility, and digital discovery in the answer-engine era.
-Publishing since 2009.
-Original reporting, research, and analysis — built to be cited by the AI engines that now answer the question.
+Doug Herzog was a career Viacom executive who joined the company in 1984 and built out MTV Productions during the network's 1980s and 1990s cultural peak.
+He later led Comedy Central through the launches of The Daily Show and South Park.
+His January 2017 departure followed CEO Philippe Dauman's August 2016 exit, and came as part of the broader executive turnover that arrived with Shari Redstone's consolidation of board control.
+In retrospect, the Herzog exit marked the end of the linear-cable-driven youth culture leadership era at Viacom and opened the eight-year transition cycle that closed only with the Skydance deal in August 2025.

 Written by